 Purposes Related to Organ Donation and Death.
 For example, we may share your PHI with organ procurement organizations or with medical examiners or funeral directors.

 To Avert a Serious Threat to Health or Safety.
 If there is a serious threat to your health and safety or the health and safety of the public or another person, we may use and disclose your PHI in a very limited manner to someone able to help lessen the threat.

 Specialized Government Functions.
 In certain circumstances, HIPAA authorizes us to use or disclose your PHI to authorized federal officials for the conduct of national security activities and other specialized government functions.

 Please be aware that state and other federal laws may impose additional requirements related to how we use and disclose your PHI.
 These laws may be more restrictive than HIPAA.
 If there are specific more restrictive requirements, even for some of the purposes listed above, we may require your written authorization before we use or disclose your PHI.
-For example, we may be required by law to obtain your written permission to use and/or disclose your PHI related to mental illness, alcohol or drug abuse treatment records, HIV, STD, or other communicable disease-related information, or genetic test results.
+For example, if you are receiving Covered Services, we may be required to obtain your written consent prior to using or disclosing your PHI in the instances described above in “Uses and Disclosures of Your PHI That Do Not Require Consent for Non-Part 2 Records.”
+In addition, we may be required by law to obtain your written permission to use and/or disclose your PHI related to mental illness, alcohol or drug abuse treatment records, HIV, STD, or other communicable disease related information, or genetic test results.